daac-tools/crawdad/README.md

 Crawdad is a library of natural language dictionaries using character-wise double-array tries.
-The implementation is optimized for strings of multibyte-characters, and you can enjoy fast text processing on such strings such as Japanese or Chinese.
+The implementation is optimized for strings of multibyte-characters, and you can enjoy fast text processing on strings such as Japanese or Chinese.

+Experimental results can be found in [Wiki](https://github.com/daac-tools/crawdad/wiki/Performance-Comparison).

 ### What can do